chandrn7/smalltown/README.md

 Smalltown extends this customization, allowing admins to customize additional functionality through the dashboard.
 Some examples:
 * Whether to allow direct messages
-* Whether to allow locked posts and accounts
+* Whether to allow private posts and accounts
 * Whether to include bookmarks and lists
 * Uploading custom icons and favicons